cybersec-soc-ulgc/cybersec-soc-ulgc.github.io/content/writeups/ictf-2025-imaginary-notes-writeup/index.md

 I then copied and pasted this snippet text into the JavaScript console as part of the developer console in Firefox (F12).
 It acts as a JavaScript [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) and has access to all the in-browser data and objects that the browser would.

-Despite looking at the documentation of the Supabase JavaScript database, initially I struggled getting the syntax correct, once connected, to execute a SQL `SELECT PASSWORD FROM USERS WHERE 'username' = admin` type query.
+Despite looking at the documentation of the Supabase JavaScript database, initially I struggled getting the syntax correct, once connected, to execute a SQL `SELECT PASSWORD FROM USERS WHERE 'username' = 'admin'` type query.

 So again, I used ChatGPT to help generate the correct syntax in JavaScript using the Supabase JavaScript library, making sure I included it correctly at the top of the copy and pasted attack script.